nithinarchive/ETL-Project-using-Spark-AWS-Glue-/Nithin_README.md

 ![5](https://user-images.githubusercontent.com/63555029/228979117-7e85568a-9ff8-443c-8e2f-930d5de922fd.png)

 ## That's it.
 This is the end of this project series.
-I really appreciate you for reading this series.
+Thank You!

+## By Nithin Suresh